Here’s to the amazing volunteers that make a difference – it’s time to celebrate them.

 Make someone's day

 Thank you to our generous sponsors for making this possible

 Frequently asked Questions

-How many nominees are being shortlisted?
-We will be selecting two nominees for each category.
+We will be selecting three nominees for each category.

-Will you pay my travel costs?
-No, unfortunately the Trust nominating will be required to pay for any travel costs associated with attending this event
+No, unfortunately we can’t pay for any travel costs associated with attending this event

-What prizes are on offer?
-Each winner will receive a Helpforce Champions trophy at the ceremony on 25th October 2019.
+Each winner will receive a Helpforce Champions trophy at the ceremony.